 The Board Game is for both community members interested in becoming nonprofit board members and Nonprofit Partners interested in board development.
-Choose the timeline and program details you’d like to see below.
+Choose the program details you’d like to see below.

 During the application process, you’ll share your areas of expertise, which Community Results speak most to you, why you’re interested in serving on a nonprofit board, and your demographic information.
-The application is open now through Sunday, August 1 and includes a $25 non-refundable application fee.
-(Don’t let this deter you from applying—discounts are available!)
+The application includes a $25 non-refundable application fee.
+(Do not let this fee deter you from applying—a limited number of scholarships are available.)

 SA2020 will invite successful applicants to a virtual training in September to learn how to successfully apply and serve on a nonprofit board.
+The training will have a registration cost based on a sliding scale, from $65-$200 and scholarships are available.
 SA2020 will offer two cohort options.
 Participation in a cohort is required to receive your matches.

 SA2020 will match you (as best we can) with nonprofit organizations whose board needs align with your areas of expertise.
-(See a list of participating organizations.)
 If you receive matches, leaders from those organizations will reach out after the trainings so that you can learn more about the organization, requirements of serving on their board, and board application process.
 If you both think it’s a good match, you’ll be ready to apply to serve on their board.

 While everyone is invited to apply, given the importance of representing the communities we serve, people of color (especially women and gender non-conforming people of color), people who live in City Council Districts 2-7, and folks under the age of 40 are particularly encouraged to apply.